This post was originally published at Novelicious.com and is now at WritingTipsOasis.com. WritingTipsOasis.com acquired Novelicious.com in June 2022.

 What is your writing process?
 Do you plan first of dive in?
 How many drafts do you do?

 It depends from book to book.
 With Saving Grace, I had what I thought was a killer line (‘it all started with a bottle of Baileys that was a year out of date but I drank it anyway’) and the story went from there, without me having any idea what was going to happen, to whom and why and what the consequences might be.
 It’s the long way around but I had all the time in the world because nobody knew I was writing it and there were no deadlines.

-For Scarlett and Mr. Flood, I had a plan.
+For the other books, I had a plan.
 A loose one, granted but a plan nonetheless.
-However, with both, I never knew how the story was going to end until I got there.
+However, I never know how the story will end until I get there.
 So I think I have to have a certain amount of mystery when I’m writing.
 It’s almost like I have to keep on writing to find out what happens in the end…

-10. Why do you think Irish Women’s fiction is so popular?
+Why do you think Irish Women’s Fiction is so popular?

 It’s reality Jim, but not as we know it.
 Who wants a serving of cold, soggy reality when you can have it with humour and pathos on the side, am I right?
 This is what Irish women’s fiction brings to the table.